 - The world will pass away, but truth is ___________.

-- Loving parents which withholds corporal punishment will produce the same type of a child as a parent who __________ their offspring.
+- Loving parents, which withhold corporal punishment, will produce the same type of a child as a parent who __________ their offspring.

 - What is a whore called?

 - Why is sex sin worse than some other sins?